Detection and Tracking of MAVs Using a Rosette Scanning Pattern LiDAR

-In addition to the above, the utilization of drones for hobby purposes is also developing explosively, increasing the risk of inappropriate use.
-Hobby drones can be used for unauthorized recording, thereby violating people's right to undisturbed privacy \cite{Wilson-2014, Vacca-2017}.
-Furthermore, they can also pose a threat to protected buildings (e.g. airports, factories, power plants) \cite{Lukasiewicz2022}.
+\PARstart{M}{icro} Air Vehicles (MAVs) have contributed to the development of many fields, such as precision agriculture \cite{Rejeb_2022}, modern production \cite{Maghazei_2019}, transport industry \cite{Chi-2023} and mining industry \cite{Shahmoradi-2020}.
+In addition to the above, the utilization of drones (in this paper the phrases drone and MAV are interchangeable) for hobby purposes is also developing explosively, because they have become affordable and easy to handle \cite{Mohsan_2023}, increasing the risk of inappropriate use.
+Hobby drones can be used for unauthorized recording, violating people's right to undisturbed privacy \cite{Wilson-2014, Vacca-2017}.
+Furthermore, they can also threaten protected buildings (e.g. airports, factories, power plants) \cite{Lukasiewicz2022}.
 Due to the increased security risks, the development of autonomous drone detection and tracking systems has become a priority area of research.

+In this study, we tackle the challenge of drone detection and tracking using non-repetitive rosette scanning pattern LiDARs, particularly focusing on increasing the detection distance by leveraging the characteristics of the sensor.

+We use the rosette scanning pattern LIVOX AVIA LiDAR sensor, that uses multiple, aligned laser beams.
+The beams move in a non-repetitive rosette-like pattern inside the sensor, that covers the entire Field of View (FoV) by using Risley prisms \cite{brazeal2021risley}.
+This type of sensor design results in faster measurements, and cheaper devices with fewer moving components compared to the more common rotating models.
+An important feature of this type of LiDAR is that it captures more measurement data from a target object in the center of the sensor’s FoV, as the laser beams pass through the center each time they travel along a rotating 8-shaped pattern.